dimapihtar/Instagram-Bot/README.md

     - Pandas (```pip install pandas```)

 # Usage
 Just run the main script (```python main.py```) with your proxy-server settings and Instagram login data.
-Change message text and usernames list you want to save message.
+Change message text and usernames list you want to send message.
 Pay attention on keeping sleep time after some actions in Instagram.
-It avoids to be recognized as bot.
+It avoids you to be recognized as bot.